 So, yes: Some hybrids are just greenwashed.
 But that doesn't mean that hybrids aren't a viable part of the effort to clean the environment.
 If you're looking for a hybrid and want to avoid greenwashing, do the research.
 Compare the car's emissions to other hybrids and gas-only cars.
 Talk to people who own the hybrid you're considering to see if they get the kind of gas mileage the car company claims the hybrid can get.
 Finally, find out what kind of batteries are in the hybrid, and how they're disposed of.

-To learn more about greenwashing and hybrids, look over the links on the next page.
+To learn more about greenwashing and hybrids, look over the links below.